US supports Japan's push for talks with North Korea, envoy says | Law-Order

 US supports Japan's push for talks with North Korea, envoy says

-"On the U.S. side, we've made clear that we are open to dialogue with the North Koreans without preconditions and so I think that would also apply to our like minded partners and our close allies," she said.
-She said any dialogue should seek resolution on issues including regional security, the human rights situation in North Korea, as well as the return of Japanese people abducted by North Korea decades ago - a key focus for Tokyo.
+"On the U.S. side, we've made clear that we are open to dialogue with the North Koreans without preconditions and so I think that would also apply to our like-minded partners and our close allies," she said.
+Turner said any dialogue should seek resolution on issues including regional security, human rights, as well as the return of Japanese people abducted by North Korea decades ago - a key focus for Tokyo.

+Another U.S. official, who did not want to be identified, said Washington would welcome high-level engagement between Japan and North Korea "on the condition that Japan smoothed over any issues in advance with South Korea given the sensitivities."
+The United States has worked hard to develop three-way coordination of policy on North Korea and other security issues between itself, Japan and South Korea.

 Five abductees were returned to Japan following a summit between former Japanese Prime Minister Junichiro Koizumi and then North Korean leader Kim Jong-il in 2002.
 The pair also met in 2004, the last face-to-face leadership talks between the countries.
-The last leadership talks between the U.S. and North Korea under former President Donald Trump fizzled out in 2019 and faced criticism for having stifled future dialogue.
+The last leadership talks between the U.S. and North Korea took place under former President Donald Trump.
+They collapsed in 2019 and the U.S. has sought unsuccessfully to reengage with Pyongyang.

 "Getting back to the table is the priority right now so that we can start working through those issues," said Turner.
 Turner said the U.S., through its embassy in Beijing, has also been pressing China not to forcibly repatriate North Koreans to Pyongyang where they would likely face persecution.